raphaelantoniothome/11quiz/README.md

 # 11quiz
 A quick quiz iOS app!
-You can clone it and add you own questions and settings.
+You can clone it and add you own questions and settings.<br>

 ![Demo](./Screenshots/demo.gif)

 ## Installation

  Just clone this repo, open it using Xcode 9.
 That's it!